WolffunGame/UnityUIManager/README.md

 Then, attach this component and set the `Asset Type` to `MonoBehaviour` and assign the reference to `Animation Behaviour`.

 #### Change transition animation according to partner screen
-For example, when screen A enters and screen B exits, screen B is called the "Partner Screen" of screen A. If you enter the name of the partner sreen in the property shown below, the transition animation will be applied only when this name matches the partner screen name.
+For example, when screen A enters and screen B exits, screen B is called the "Partner Screen" of screen A. If you enter the name of the partner sreen in the property as shown below, the transition animation will be applied only when this name matches the partner screen name.

  <p align="center">
     <img width="60%" src="https://user-images.githubusercontent.com/47441314/137632918-9d777817-d2dc-43c9-bd7e-c6a1713a5f26.png">